 “Definitely one for the younger gamer.
 It can be completed very easily without too much hassle, but there is little to keep you coming back for more.
 Catchy music, nice sprites and bright colours, but the level design and backgrounds are a bit basic and could be more visually pleasing.
 However, I do have a softspot for this game and feel it’s been harshly judged by critics.
 I certainly keep it in my collection and revisit it every year or so.
 It’s also handy to keep around for my niblings.”

 What are your memories of Alex Kidd in the Enchanted Castle?
 I would love to hear your thoughts, and don’t for get to follow and subscribe so that you don’t miss my latest reviews!
-You can also find me on Facebook.
+You can also find me on Instagram: @nicklovestogame.

 “We’re tiny, we’re toony.
 We’re all a little looney.
 And in this cartoony we’re invading your TV.
 We’re comic dispensers.
 We crack up all the censors.
 On Tiny Toon Adventures get a dose of comedy.”

 Tiny Toons Adventure is a single-player platform game developed and published by Konami.
-It was released on the NES in 1991.
+It was released on the NES in 1991 and it was this version I chose to review.

 Not all is well in Acme Acres.
 The spoilt rich kid Montana Max is angry because he was unable to bribe the judges of the Animation Festival at Acme Looniversity.
 Now in a sulk, and wanting to get back at the winner, Buster Bunny, he kidnaps Babs Bunny.
 Buster, along with pals Dizzy Devil, Furrball, Plucky Duck and Hampton, sets out to rescue Babs.